columbia/Metric_Learning_Adversarial_Robustness/README.md

 python train_update_fast_triplet.py
 ```

-To reproduce the ATL algorithm
+To reproduce the TLA algorithm

 For baseline models: